Best loyalty cards 2022

 How much are Nando's Chillies worth?

-10 Chillies: Red Reward - Whole chicken or single combo meal with regular sides
+- 10 Chillies (Red Reward) – Whole chicken or single combo meal with regular sides.

-How does Waterstones Rewards work?
+How does Waterstones Plus work?

-You'll earn one 'Plus stamp' for every £10 you spend in store or online, and every 10 stamps will add £10 to your Plus balance.
-Essentially, for every £100 you spend, you'll get £10 off.
+With Waterstones Plus, you'll earn one 'Plus stamp' for every £10 you spend in-store or online, and every 10 stamps will add £10 to your Plus balance.
+For spends between £5 and £9.99, you'll earn half a stamp.